PauseAI/pauseai-website/src/posts/local-organizing.md

 ## Why is Local Organizing Important?

 Local organizing—working with groups of volunteers in local communities to advance a cause—is the heart and soul of the PauseAI movement.
-We have volunteers in dozens of cities around the world, and we expect this number to grow.
+We have [communities](/communities) in dozens of cities around the world, and we expect this number to grow.

 Effective local organizing can be much more impactful than ineffective organizing.
 We’ve seen the impact that effective organizing can have, as shown by the grassroots movements that have changed the course of history.
 In other words, it’s important to do this right.

 This guide will walk you through the ins and outs of local organizing, such as recruiting volunteers, staging events, building coalitions, and more.
 You should come away from this guide armed with these tools and prepared to become a local organizer.

 Good luck.
 The future is yours.

 ## Table of Contents

-1. Developing a Campaign Plan
-2. Recruiting Volunteers
-3. Working with Volunteers
-4. Events and Initiatives
-5. Overcoming Obstacles

 ## Developing a Local Campaign Plan

 One pitfall that organizers sometimes make is starting action without a clear plan.
 This can lead to unfocused efforts.
 It’s important to come up with a plan: what are your goals, and what steps are you going to take to get there?

 ### Goals

 What do you ultimately want to accomplish?
 These are your **goals**.

 Possible goals could include:

 - Raising awareness of AI risks in your community
 - Convincing elected officials to publicly support an AI moratorium
 - Building public support and generating public attention around an AI moratorium